caronc/nzb-subliminal/patches/README.md

 ## Patching
+Please note that all of the patches identified here have already been applied to the libraries included with nzbget-subliminal (this repository).
+Hence If you are (or have already) downloading nzbget-subliminal, then you do not need to keep this directory at all.

+The only reason this __patches__ directory exists for developer transparency.
+The content in this directory is just a means of sharing changes I made with other developers who may be otherwise interested.

 There were several libraries patched for various reasons:
 * To allow systems running Python v2.6 to still take advantage of the libraries.
 Previously most of these python libraries only worked with Python v2.7 or higher.
 This grants us access to a larger audience.
 * To add enhancements and/or to address outstanding bugfixes that I felt were nessisary to apply.